 - 1. My child is too unwell to attend school. - a.
 You must phone the school office as soon as is reasonably possible from you recognising them as being too unwell. - b.
 If there is no one in the office, please leave a voicemail stating your child's name, class and reason for not coming in. - c.
 The reason needs to be specific.
 We must know exactly why they are too unwell to come in e.g. chicken pox, stomach bug, sickness and diarrhoea. - d.
 This will be marked as I on the attendance certificate. - 2.
 My child has a medical appointment. - a.
 You must phone the school office and let school know that your child has an appointment. - b.
-It is expected that, subject to time of day, children return to school. - c.
+Evidence of appointment will be required (e.g. letter, text message) - c.
+It is expected that, subject to time of day, children return to school. - d.
 This will be marked as M on the attendance certificate. - 3.
 I am taking my child on holiday. - a.
 You must contact the school office in advance of the holiday to request a holiday form. - b.
 This must be signed and returned to school. - c.
 All holidays are marked as unauthorised unless it is extensively extenuating circumstances. - d.
 This will be marked as G on the attendance certificate. - e.
 Please also refer to the Fixed Penalty Notices section of the policy as holidays are likely to incur a parental fine. - 4.
 My child is taking part in an extra-curricular activity away from school. - a.
 You must contact the school office in advance of the event and provide proof of the activity being undertaken and who the child is representing. - b.
 This is marked as an authorised absence, up to 3 per year.

 If we have not heard from parents or carers regarding your child's absence, a member of staff will try to contact you to find out where they are.
-If we cannot make contact with you, it may lead to home visits and reporting to the MASH Team that we are concerned because we have been unable to get hold of anyone and do not know where the child is.
+If we cannot make contact with you, it may lead to home visits and reporting to the MASH Team.
+This is because we may be concerned as we have been unable to get hold of anyone and do not know where the child is.
 If this is prolonged, your child will be marked as Child Missing in Education and reported to the Local Authority.
 6. Day-to-Day Process